pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 - The CLI process is killed by your operating system while performing an update.
 - The CLI crashes when performing an update.

-This error means that the Pulumi engine initiated an operation and was not able to determine if the operation completed successfully.
-This means that resources may have been created that Pulumi does not know about.
+This error means that the Pulumi engine initiated an operation but was not able to determine if the operation completed successfully.
+As a result, resources may have been created that Pulumi does not know about.

-To fix this situation, you should first cancel the last update..
+To fix this condition, you should first cancel the update:

 ```bash
 $ pulumi cancel